Antguz/TMCF-trends/README.md

 Mountain Cloud Forest.
 These are also used to estimate trends of other Essential Climatic Variables (ECVs).

-The codes are the base of the manuscript 'Cloudiness has declined in 70% of the Tropical Montane Cloud Forests' by Guzmán, Hamann, and Sánchez-Azofeifa.
+The codes are the base of the manuscript 'Multi-decadal trends of low clouds at the Tropical Montane Cloud Forests' by Guzmán, Hamann, and Sánchez-Azofeifa.

 Trends of low-cloud fraction and other ECVs were optioned from [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) through [IBM PAIRS Geoscope](https://www.ibm.com/products/environmental-intelligence-suite/geospatial-analytics)